Data Wrangling Blocks

 Join types: left_join keeps all rows from the left dataset and matching rows from the right; right_join keeps all rows from the right dataset and matching rows from the left; inner_join keeps only rows that match in both datasets; full_join keeps all rows from both datasets; semi_join filters the left dataset to rows that have a match in the right; anti_join filters the left dataset to rows that do not have a match in the right.

-The join key interface supports both same-name joins (when columns have identical names) and different-name joins (when the matching columns have different names in each dataset).
+The “Custom Column Mappings” interface supports both same-name joins (when columns have identical names) and different-name joins (when the matching columns have different names in each dataset).
 Add multiple join keys to match on multiple columns simultaneously.
-For different-name joins, specify which column from the left dataset matches which column from the right dataset.
+Enable “Use natural join” to automatically join on all common columns.

 Join block interface